somesh7626/somesh_somangol_work/README.md

 <h1>👋 Hi, I'm Somesh Somangol</h1>

 <p>Welcome to my GitHub profile!
-I’m a data scientist with a background in commerce and experience in using data to drive insights and improve decision-making.
-My work focuses on data analysis, predictive modeling, and data visualization, using tools like Python, SQL, and Excel.</p>
+I’m a data scientist with a Computer Science Background and experience in using data to drive insights and improve decision-making.
+My work focuses on data analysis, predictive modeling, and data visualization, using tools like Python, SQL, and Excel,power BI,Machine Learning,statistics.</p>

 <h2>🔍 About Me</h2>
 <ul>